tahlim/ANSIBLE/README.md

 Note: vim /etc/ansible/ansible.cfg    ## We need to enable inventory and sudo user path from this conf file

-7 Testing connectivity to the servers: now you can ping the remote server by running below commands
+7 Testing connectivity to the servers: now you can ping and list the remote server ips by running below commands ansible all --list-hosts ansible webserver --list-hosts

 ansible -m ping all

-8 In the command above, all implies all hosts.
-To ping a specific host or group of hosts:

 ansible -m ping webserver
 ```